yaqwsx/bcthesis/results.md

 We examined the results of each category independently, to see the effects of caching on different types of input programs.
-For summary results of our measurements\footnote{Full measurements can be found in the electronic archive submitted with this thesis}, follow \autoref{tab:summary}.
+For summary results of our measurements\footnote{Full measurements can be found in the electronic archive submitted with this thesis.}, follow \autoref{tab:summary}.
 We looked at the verification time and number of queries to an \smt solver.
 A short evaluation of results for each category is provided below: